Waiting for Bus 6

 Blake

 Fine.
+You're the author.
 I'll follow the script.

 (BOTH get back in character)